-Meet Luxury Retreats, the Airbnb of the World's Most Lavish Mansions
+Meet Luxury Retreats, the Airbnb of the World's Most Lavish Mansions How a teen entrepreneur's secret trip to paradise gave birth to an online vacation rental business ahead of its time.

 Joe Poulin was just 17 when he started designing websites out of his dad's Montreal basement for fun.
 Within weeks, the hobby turned into a moneymaker.